manudelu/AI_DroneSwarm/README.md

 This will prompt three additional terminals to appear, each dedicated to a single drone.
 You'll observe them autonomously navigating within the environment.

+Note: If you want to generate the .binvox file you have to position the Unreal Engine's player start in the center of the map of coordinates (2600,2600) otherwise the map will be shifted since it takes the player start as it's origin.